Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 After treatment has finished, you will still need regular checks with your specialists and ongoing tests.
 Eye melanoma can come back in other parts of the body, so your ophthalmologist will want to review you regularly to catch any recurrence early.

-Most people can still see well with just one eye, if they needed one removed, though it can take a few months for your vision to adjust.
-You may notice ongoing problems with judging distance and seeing things at the edge of your vision (peripheral vision).
+Most people can still see well with one eye, but it may take a few months for your vision to adjust.
+You may notice problems with judging distance and seeing things at the edge of your vision (peripheral vision).

-After you have had treatment for cancer, it is normal to feel anxious that the cancer will return.
-If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.
+After treatment for cancer, it is common to feel anxious that the cancer will return.
+Seek support from your doctor, a therapist or other people who have been through cancer.

 Resources and support